Hoima District: Location

 Hoima District is bordered by Buliisa District to the north, Masindi District to the northeast, Kyankwanzi District in the east, Kibaale District to the south, Ntoroko District to the southwest and the Democratic Republic of the Congo across Lake Albert to the west.
 Hoima, the location of the district headquarters, is located approximately 230 km northwest of Kampala, Uganda's capital and largest city.
 The coordinates of the district are:01 24N, 31 18E.

+Hoima district is divided into different administrative units as follow.